Amu612/Portfolio/README.md

-# Amulya Anamdasu — AI/ML Engineer • Full-Stack Developer • Smart India Hackathon Finalist
+# Amulya Anamdasu — AI/ML Engineer • Full-Stack Developer

 A modern, interactive portfolio built to showcase my journey as an **AI/ML Engineer**, **Full-Stack Developer**, and **two-time Smart India Hackathon Finalist**.
 The portfolio combines immersive UI, 3D graphics, smooth animations, and a scalable backend to present projects, research, achievements, and technical expertise in a premium product experience.